Mets' banker-turned-pitcher Fisher cut day after sweet debut

 The move came while many were still reveling in the sheer improbability of Fisher’s path.

-On Sunday, the 26-year-old lefty who had once given up his hopes of a baseball career for a job in the financial world dazzled in his debut.
+After once giving up his hopes of a baseball career and moving into the financial world with a job in Nebraska, he dazzled in his debut.

-Fisher threw three scoreless innings of one-hit relief to give the Mets a chance in a game they eventually won 10-9 over the Phillies.
+Fisher allowed just one hit against the Phillies, giving the Mets a chance to rally in a game they eventually won 10-9.

-From determining whether to approve commercial loans at the First National Bank of Omaha in Nebraska in June 2021 to pitching a pennant race at Citizens Bank Park in Philadelphia in 2022.
+From determining whether to approve commercial loans at the First National Bank of Omaha in June 2021 to pitching in a pennant race at Citizens Bank Park in 2022.

 “It’s pretty surreal right now,” Fisher said after the game.
 “I’m so thankful and so blessed for the opportunity.
 It hasn’t even sunk in yet.”